muratk5n/thirdwave/en/2021/10/the-rare-metals-war.md

 destroying the country’s environment.
 20 Pollution damage by the coal-mining industry is well documented.
-But barely reported is the fact that mining rare metals also produces pollution, and to such an extent that China has stopped counting contamination events

-The 10,000 or so mines spread across China have played a big role in destroying the country’s environment.
-Pollution damage by the coal-mining industry is well documented.
 But barely reported is the fact that mining rare metals also produces pollution, and to such an extent that China has stopped counting contamination events..

 Latin America has already started to experience similar problems with